Ruben-Lohberg/RubenOS/README.md

 ### Project steps:
-- Working through "Operating Systems: From 0 to 1" by Do Hoang Tu until 7.5, which includes reading a few hundred pages of the "Intel 64 and IA-32 Architectures Software Developer's Manual" and learing about x86 assembly, and a bit about gcc and gdb.
+- Working through "Operating Systems: From 0 to 1" by Do Hoang Tu until 7.5, which includes reading a few hundred pages of the "Intel 64 and IA-32 Architectures Software Developer's Manual" and learning about x86 assembly, and a bit about gcc and gdb.
 - Learning about x86 interrupts and "Ralf Brown's Interrupt List"
 - Writing a "Hello World" bootloader using x86 assembly and BIOS interrupt calls, and running it on QEMU inside an Ubuntu WSL
 - Writing a primitive bootloader, which runs a simple x86 program
-- Continuing reading "Operating System: From 0 to 1" and the GNU documentation to learn about make and makefiles to automate building
+- Continuing reading "Operating Systems: From 0 to 1" and the GNU documentation to learn about make and makefiles to automate building
 - Finishing "Operating System: From 0 to 1" and realizing it doesn't get to properly developing a os in C
 - Working through "Writing a Simple Operating System - from Scratch" by Nick Blundell from University of Birmingham
-- Writing a bootloader that can swtich to 32 bit protected mode
+- Writing a bootloader that can switch to 32 bit protected mode
 - Writing a "Hello World" os in c and the needed scripts and small programs to properly link and load my OS from my bootloader
 - Reading "JamesM's kernel development tutorials" to learn about memory mapped